Iuka in Tishomingo County, Mississippi — The American South (East South Central)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Mississippi State Historical Marker Program series list.
 A significant historical month for this entry is September 1873.

 Location.
 Marker is missing.
 It was located near 34° 47.847′ N, 88° 12.46′ W. Marker was in Iuka, Mississippi, in Tishomingo County.
-Marker was at the intersection of Heritage Drive and Veterans Memorial Drive (Mississippi Highway 25), on the right when traveling east on Heritage Drive.
+It was at the intersection of Heritage Drive and Veterans Memorial Drive (Mississippi Highway 25), on the right when traveling east on Heritage Drive.
 Touch for map.
 Marker was in this post office area: Iuka MS 38852, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this location, measured as the crow flies.
-Battle of Iuka (about 600 feet away, measured in a direct line); Brig.
+At least 8 other markers are within 2 miles of this location, measured as the crow flies: Battle of Iuka (about 600 feet away, measured in a direct line); Brig.
 Gen. Henry Little (approx. 0.4 miles away); Patriot William Gray (approx. 0.6 miles away); Iuka Normal (approx. 1.1 miles away); "Twin Magnolias" (approx. 1.3 miles away); Confederate Heroes Monument (approx. 1.3 miles away); Joseph Henry Holley Log House (approx. 1.3 miles away); Old Tishomingo County Courthouse (approx. 1.3 miles away).
 Touch for a list and map of all markers in Iuka.

 Additional commentary.